 This is not fixed, it varies between countries and times, but an approximation to give you an idea.
 This is more or less how the state order works on an international level.

 An indication of this is the system of rank in Sweden.
 The rank system was abolished in 1909 but some of the mechanisms still lingers informally.
-In the last printed version from 1902, receiving an order higher than the rank of your professional office meant that you from that time might hold the rank of your class of the order.
+In the last printed version from 1902, it is noted that receiving an order higher than the rank of your professional office meant that you from that time – by practice – hold the rank of your class of the order.

 - Commanders Grand Cross of the Swedish Orders of the Polar Star and Vasa was by custom appended to the 7th class, ”Rank of Major-General”,

 - Commanders (1st Class) (neck order and star) of the Swedish Royal Orders + Knights of the Order of Charles XIII was was by custom appended to the 18th class,”Rank Between Colonel and Lieutenant-Colonel” (=Rank of Colonel, but after),

 - Commanders (2nd Class) (neck order) of the Swedish Royal Orders was by custom appended to the 21st class, ”Rank of Lieutenant-Colonel”.

-To this one might add that the Order of the Sword did not advance military in rank (leading to the conclusion that bestowals never exceeded the rank already held through the officer’s commission), and that Knights of the Order of Seraphim was so high held that they were above rank, as well as the Prime Minister, the Foreign Minister and Speaker in the Parliament.
+Knights of the Order of Seraphim was so high held that they were above rank, as well as the Prime Minister, the Foreign Minister and the Speakers of the bicameral Parliament.